rexrainbow/phaser3-rex-notes/docs/docs/loader.md

 // scene.load.audio(key, urls, {instances: 1}, xhrSettings);
 ```

-- `urls` : The absolute or relative URL to load the audio files from, or a blob.
+- `urls` : The absolute or relative URL to load the audio files from, or a blob, or a base64 string of Uri.
 - `config.instances` : Number of audio instances for HTML5Audio.
 Defaults to `1`.

 Get data from cache